 Most experts recommend getting about 10 to 15 minutes of direct sunlight daily, without wearing sunscreen, if you are fair- to medium-toned.
 If you have dark skin, you likely need more time outdoors to make enough vitamin D because you naturally have more protection against effects of UV rays.

 Some experts recommend that darker-toned people spend about 40 minutes to one hour in the sun daily if possible.
-If you live farther from the equator (in the U.S. this would be the middle states or farther north), then you need more time (closer to one hour a day).

 If it’s the winter, you need to double the recommended time to allow enough vitamin D production to occur.